livecode/livecode/toolchain/lc-compile.1.md

 file is newer than its dependencies.

-If _DEPSMODE_ is `make`, or is not specified, then the output is a Makefile frament declaring the dependencies between the input files and any interface files that they depend on.  `--deps make` can also be used with a single input file and the `--output` option.
+If _DEPSMODE_ is `make`, or is not specified, then the output is a Makefile fragment declaring the dependencies between the input files and any interface files that they depend on.  `--deps make` can also be used with a single input file and the `--output` option.
 In this mode, **lc-compile** the output is a Makefile fragment that declares